armysarge/pdf-knowledge-assistant/README.md

 - Sources will be cited for each response
 - Type 'exit' or 'quit' to end the session

+Command-line options:
+- `--model-path`: Specify a custom path to a local LLM model
+- `--debug`: Show performance metrics and debug information

 ### Using the REST API

 Start the API server: